War in southern Vietnam (1945–1946)

-The 1945–1946 War in Southern Vietnam, codenamed Operation Masterdom by the British, and also known as the Southern Resistance War (Nam Bộ kháng chiến) by the Vietnamese, was a post–World War II armed conflict involving a largely Indian and French task force from the Southern Expeditionary Army Group, versus the Vietnamese independence movements, which included the Stalinist-front Viet Minh, the Trotskyists, and nationalists, for control of the southern half of the country, after the unconditional Japanese surrender.
+The 1945–1946 War in Southern Vietnam, codenamed Operation Masterdom by the British, and also known as the Southern Resistance War (Nam Bộ kháng chiến) by the Vietnamese, was an armed conflict in Vietnam south of the 16th parallel during which British-Indian and French forces fought to suppress Vietnamese independence movements, which included non-communist nationalists, Trotskyists, and the Stalinist-front Viet Minh, to take control of the southern half of the country.
+It began shortly after the end of World War II, specifically the unconditional surrender of Japan.

 Starting in Saigon on 23 September, the British began facilitating the return of the French to the half of Indochina south of the 16th parallel.

-Western countries recognise three Indochina Wars: the first being France's unsuccessful eight-year conflict with the communist-led Viet Minh forces (1946–1954); the second being the war for control of South Vietnam, featuring American-led intervention and communist offensive, ending in 1975; finally, the intra-communist conflict, sparked by the Vietnamese invasion in 1978.
-This numbering overlooks the brief but significant initial conflict, from 1945 to 1946, that grew out of the British occupation force landing at Saigon to receive the surrender of Japanese forces, as well as the civil strife among the Vietnamese.

 Almost all Vietnamese opposed the French return in August 1945, but the Viet Minh's killings of non-communist opponents eventually pushed some groups to join the French in fighting against the Viet Minh.
-The resistance was defeated by the combined British–French forces, and the French reasserted control over southern Vietnam.
-Later, tensions in the north escalated into the full-scale First Indochina War.
+By March 1946, British–French forces had defeated the Vietnamese resistance, allowing the French to reassert control over southern Vietnam.
+Later, failed negotiations and rising tensions in the north escalated into the full-scale First Indochina War.